NorthNern/netflix-and-chill/README.md

 * Hat tip to anyone whose code was used
 * Inspiration from everyone who has ever used the words 'netflix and chill'
-* Gratitude to the NU Coding Boot Camp Team
+* Gratitude to the NU Coding Boot Camp team
 * etc.